Graphs with all holes the same length: Introduction

 An $\ell$-framework consists of the paths $P_1\LL P_k$, and the transitive closure of two \arbs{}, related somehow according to whether $\ell$ is odd or even.
 If $G$ is a blow-up of an $\ell$-framework $F$, then with notation as before, $G$ can be thought of as consisting of three parts, induced respectively on $W(T)$, $W(P_1\cupcup P_k)$, and $W(S)$.
 The first and third of these are disjoint and anticomplete, but the first and second overlap, as do the second and third.
 In sections \ref{sec:frames} to \ref{sec:parts}, we show that if a graph $G$ is $\ell$-holed, and has no clique cutset or universal vertex, and contains a theta, pyramid or prism, then $G$ decomposes into three parts in this way, where the second is as it should be, and the intersection of first and second, and between second and third, is as it should be, but we know little about the interiors of the first and third.
 Then in section \ref{sec:bordercon} we show that the first and third parts are both blow-ups of transitive closures of \arbs{}.
 Finally in sections \ref{sec:oddcase}--\ref{sec:evencase} we ask how these two \arbs{} must be related, and this depends on whether $\ell$ is odd or even.

 The work reported in this paper is the product of two groups of researchers, working independently.
 Much of it forms part of the PhD thesis~\cite{linda} of Linda Cook; and also much of it appears in the PhD theses of Cl\'eoph\'ee Robin~\cite{cleophee} and of Jake Horsfield~\cite{jake}.
+Several authors of this paper have made their own (equivalent) version of the results available as a manuscript on arXiv~\cite{europe-version}.
+Their approach is not the same and may be of interest to the readers of this paper.